Editorial Guidelines

 • School of Nursing and Health Studies, not SONHS

-In some instances, years may be abbreviated by the last two digits preceded by an apostrophe (not the opening single quotation mark).
+In some instances, years may be abbreviated by the last two digits preceded by a smart apostrophe (not the opening single quotation mark).
 Decades should be written with four numerals and no apostrophe before the pluralizing s or spelled out and lowercased.
 The first through ninth centuries should be spelled out and lowercased; others may use numerals.

 • Class of ’81, not Class of ‘81